 Business

-Ryan McDaniel wasn’t a fated architect.
-He stumbled into it, as he puts it.
+Ryan McDaniel says he wasn’t fated to be an architect.
+He simply stumbled into it, as he puts it.

-The student group stoked his interest and soon he was signing up for architectural classes.
-Classes led to more classes that led to interactions with learned professors and eventually architects in the field that ultimately set McDaniel on a path that would lead him not only to becoming an architect, but an architect with a goal: sustainable building.
+The student group stoked his interest and soon McDaniel was signing up for architectural classes.
+Those classes led to more classes, which led to interactions with learned professors and eventually architects in the field that ultimately set McDaniel on a path that would lead him not only to become an architect but an architect with a specific goal: sustainable building.

-Custom Builder (CB): You went to the University of Oregon, a leader in sustainable building.
+Custom Builder: You went to the University of Oregon, a leader in sustainable building.
 Talk to me about sustainability.
-When did you decide that as an architect you wanted sustainability to be a key part of your projects?
+When did you decide that, as an architect, you wanted sustainability to be a key part of your projects?

-Ryan McDaniel (RM): I really enjoyed my experience at University of Oregon.
+Ryan McDaniel: I really enjoyed my experience at University of Oregon.
 When you talk about sustainability, that was a strong foundation.
 Oregon has been a kind leader in that field for years.

-But as far as architecture and sustainability goes, for me, the two are fundamentally integrated.
+But as far as architecture and sustainability go, for me, the two are fundamentally integrated.
 Sustainability, I think, has to be a part of any architect’s ethos.
 That's what we do.
 We design and we problem solve.
 We address built conditions and built challenges—whether that's new construction or a renovation.
-And we approach that with this sort of deductive reasoning, breaking down what our priorities are, what we need to address.
-Creative problem solving is the ultimate answer.
+And we approach that with deductive reasoning, breaking down what our priorities are, what we need to address.
+Creative problem-solving is the ultimate answer.

 I think you have to design responsibly.
-You have to factor in things like daylighting and ventilation, those kinds of things are really important to incorporate.
-There are firms that really take sustainability to an engineering level, and that's not my background.
+You have to factor in things like daylighting and ventilation, which are really important to incorporate.
+There are firms that take sustainability to an engineering level, and that's not my background.
 But I certainly rely on a lot of the reporting and evidence that comes from some of the bigger outfits that are able to put together the data.
 That reporting really allows us to have the measurables that influence design.

-Brandon Architects rely on natural daylighting and airflow to keep homes cool and well lit without sacrificing efficiency.
+Brandon Architects relies on natural daylighting and airflow to keep homes well lit and cool without sacrificing efficiency.

 Image: 20th Street Project – Manolo Langis